tetele/onju-voice-satellite/docs/docs/introduction.md

 description: 'Introduction to the Onju Voice Satellite'
 ---

-Ever since voice satellites [were introduced](https://www.home-assistant.io/blog/2023/04/27/year-of-the-voice-chapter-2/#composing-voice-assistants) to [Home Assistant](https://www.home-assistant.io/), people wanted to use good microphones and speakers for this purpose, but not many were really available.
-In a valiant attempt to free a Google Nest Mini (2nd generation) from its privacy ignoring overlords, [Justin Alvey](https://github.com/justLV) created [Onju Voice](https://github.com/justLV/onju-voice), a drop-in replacement PCB for the Mini, with an ESP32-S3 at its heart, capable of [some pretty funky stuff](https://twitter.com/justLV/status/1681377298308820992).
+Ever since voice satellites [were introduced][voice-satellite] to [Home Assistant](https://www.home-assistant.io/), people wanted to use good microphones and speakers for this purpose, but not many were really available.
+In a valiant attempt to free a [Google Nest Mini (2nd generation)][nest-mini] from its privacy ignoring overlords, [Justin Alvey](https://github.com/justLV) created [Onju Voice](https://github.com/justLV/onju-voice), a drop-in replacement PCB for the Mini, with an ESP32-S3 at its heart, capable of [some pretty funky stuff](https://twitter.com/justLV/status/1681377298308820992).

 The purpose of this project is to be able to use such a modded Nest Mini as a voice satellite in Home Assistant.
 Here's a small demo: